Exploiting Sparsity in Complex Polynomial Optimization: Introduction

-Our sparsity-adapted complex hierarchies can be seen as complex variants of the ones obtained for the real case \cite{tssos1,tssos2,tssos3}.
-Throughout the paper, we emphasize in several places the subtle differences between the complex and real settings, in particular to define sparsity-adapted moment/localizing matrices and the connection with sign-symmetries when (finite) convergence occurs.
-We also hope that it is of interest for researchers solving large-scale CPOPs (e.g., AC optimal power flow problems) to have a self-contained paper explaining in detail the construction of term sparsity graphs, as well as the term-sparsity adapted SDP formulations.
+Our sparsity-adapted complex hierarchies can be viewed as complex variants of the ones obtained for the real case \cite{tssos2,tssos1,tssos3}.
+Throughout the paper, we emphasize in several places the subtle differences between the complex and real settings, in particular to define sparsity-adapted moment/localizing matrices and the connection with sign symmetries when (finite) convergence occurs.
+We also hope that it is of interest for researchers solving large-scale CPOPs (e.g., AC optimal power flow problems) to have a self-contained paper explaining in detail the construction of term sparsity pattern graphs, as well as the sparsity-adapted semidefinite formulations.
 Last but not least, we do not pretend that the sparsity-adapted complex hierarchy systematically provides better results than the real hierarchy.
 It rather provides a trade-off between efficiency and accuracy for large-scale CPOPs.

 The rest of the paper is organized as follows.
 In Section \ref{preliminaries}, we recall some preliminary background.
-In Section \ref{hierarchies}, we establish the sparsity-adapted complex hierarchies and prove their properties.
+In Section \ref{hierarchies}, we establish the sparsity-adapted complex hierarchies and prove some of their properties.
 In Section \ref{initial}, a minimum initial relaxation step for the sparsity-adapted complex hierarchy is introduced.
 Numerical experiments are provided in Section \ref{experiments} and conclusions are provided in Section \ref{cons}.